bdurand/secret_keys/README.md

 This ruby gem handles encrypting values in a JSON or YAML file.
 It is yet another solution for storing secrets in a ruby project.

-The main advantage offered by this gem is that it stores the files in standard JSON or YAML format and can easily store both encrypted and non-encrypted values side-by-side, easily tracking all your configurations in one place.
+The main advantage offered by this gem is that it stores the files in standard JSON or YAML format and can store both encrypted and non-encrypted values side-by-side, easily tracking all your configurations in one place.
 After providing your secret key, all values can be easily accessed regardless of whether they were encrypted or plaintext.

-Encrypted values are stored using AES-256-GCM, and the key is derived from your password secret and salt using PBKDF2.
+Encrypted values are stored using AES-256-GCM, and the key is derived from your password secret and a generated salt using PBKDF2.
 All security primitives are provided by OpenSSL, based on recommendations put forth in the [libsodium](https://doc.libsodium.org/secret-key_cryptography/aead/aes-256-gcm) crypto suite.

 ## Usage